mathematicalmichael/jsm19/README.md

 # JSM 2019 Poster Presentation

 # Beamer Poster Theme
-The dependencies can be found in `/binder/apt.txt` and information about the theme is at [poster_cse](https://github.com/mathematicalmichael/poster_cse/blob/master/README.md).
+The dependencies can be found in `/binder/apt.txt` (on the `binder` branch), and information about the theme is at [poster_cse](https://github.com/mathematicalmichael/poster_cse/blob/master/README.md).
 This is a work in progress.
 Font dependencies are Google Raleway and ~~Lato~~ cormorantgaramond.
 May vary by machine.
 Change these in the `.sty` file.